The values of unipotent characters at unipotent elements for groups of type $E_8$ and ${^2\!E}_6$: The case p=2

+Our arguments also show that the classes excluded in the formulation of \Cref{Thmgood} need to be excluded, that is, for any of these \enquote{exceptional} classes $\cO\subseteq\mf G$, $\cO^F$ either does not contain any good elements or it contains more than one good $\mf G^F$-class.

+As noted after \Cref{Roots1}, this completes the determination of the values of unipotent characters at unipotent elements for the groups $\dt E_8(q)$ where $q$ is any power of any prime $p$. \end{0}

-\begin{Rem} (a) While our argumentation does of course depend upon the classification of the unipotent classes in $\mf G$ and the ones in $\mf G^F$, it does not rely on any concrete computation with explicit representatives for the unipotent conjugacy classes in $\mf G^F$.
-So even if some of the representatives in Mizuno's list \cite{MizE7E8} might be incorrect, this does not affect our arguments.
+\begin{Rem} (a) While our argumentation does of course depend upon the classification of the unipotent classes in $\mf G$ and the ones in $\mf G^F$, it does not rely on the specific representatives given in \cite{MizE7E8}, but merely on the structure of the groups $A_\mf G(u)$ for $u\in\mf G^F_{\mathrm{uni}}$.
+So even if some of the elements in Mizuno's list might be incorrect, this does not affect our arguments.
 Note that the classification of the unipotent classes in \cite{MizE7E8} (with some minor corrections as stated in \cite{Sp}) has been established independently by Liebeck--Seitz \cite{LieSei}.

 (b) Now that we know all the values of the $R_x|_{\mf G^F_{\mathrm{uni}}}$ for $x\in X(\mf W)$, we can use formula \eqref{HeckeFormula} in \ref{Ree} to compute the numbers $|\mf B_0^Fw\mf B_0^F\cap O_u|$ for any $w\in\mf W$ and any $u\in\mf G^F_{\mathrm{uni}}$.